TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 5. Open the Minecraft Launcher, click on 'Installations', click on your profile and click on 'More Options'.
 6. Under 'Java Executable', click on 'Browse'.
 Then, find the location of the runtime you extracted.
 Open the 'bin' folder and select the 'javaw.exe' executable.
 7. Click on 'Save'.

-You will find the important arguments for both HotSpot and OpenJ9 below.

 <hr>